Warby Parker's $872M Impact: How They Inspired Many Copycats

 Remember the overpriced glasses market dominated by Luxottica, holding a staggering 80% market share?

 But their impact goes deeper.
-They sparked a wave of inspired copycats, proving the power of their innovative model.
+They sparked a wave of inspired copycats, proving the power of their DTC model.

-Let’s discover Warby Parker's journey and winning strategies that redefined the eyewear industry!
+Here is how Warby Parker's journey and strategies redefined the eyewear industry.

 1. The rise of Warby Parker: The iconic DNVB that disrupted the eyewear market